Reading 1187: Preservation

-In 1962, #4 was purchased by the Strasburg Rail Road (SRC), who was looking for a running mate for their ex-Canadian National 0-6-0 7312(numbered 31 at the time).
+In 1962, No. 4 was purchased by the Strasburg Railroad (SRC), who was looking for a running mate for their ex-Canadian National 0-6-0 7312 (numbered 31 at the time).
 Retaining its E&G road number, No. 4 was subsequently repaired and repainted to match the SRC's paint scheme of that time.
 Afterwards, it moved under its own power to the SRC.
-It pulled its first train there on July 4, 1963, and it continued to pull the SRC's tourist trains between Strasburg and Leaman Place.
+It pulled its first train there on November 9, 1962, and it continued to pull the SRC's tourist trains between Strasburg and Leaman Place.
 However, No. 4 was shown to be too small and slow to pull their longer trains, and instead of anthracite, the SRC fired up the locomotive with Bituminous coal, resulting in a decrease of the locomotive's boiler pressure.

-Soon, No. 4 was reassigned by the SRC to maneuver around their station, and to switch passenger cars around, and the SRC's trains would mainly be handled by larger locomotives, including 31, Pennsylvania Railroad 4-4-0, 1223, and Great Western 2-10-0 90.
+Soon, No. 4 was reassigned by the SRC to maneuver around their station, and to switch passenger cars around, and the SRC's trains would mainly be handled by larger locomotives, including 31, Pennsylvania Railroad 4-4-0 1223, and Great Western 2-10-0 90.
 On May 27, 1967, No. 4 was used by the SRC for the final time, as it was pulling a charter train to the Strasburg station for the Baltimore chapter of the National Railway Historical Society.
 The locomotive was subsequently retired from service, since its flue time had expired, and the SRC had no interest in overhauling it.

+Disposition

-The locomotive subsequently spent the next decade on outdoor display outside of the SRC's yard, and at some point in the 1980s, the locomotive was repainted to its original Reading livery as 1187, but it still retained the red cab roof and the SRR egg-shaped numberplate.
+The locomotive subsequently spent the next decade on outdoor display outside of the SRC's yard, and at some point, in the 1980s, the locomotive was repainted to its original Reading livery as No. 1187, but it still retained the red cab roof and the SRR egg-shaped numberplate.
 It was subsequently on display at the Railroad Museum of Pennsylvania on the other side of Gap Road from the SRC.
-In the early 2000s, 1187 was moved back to the SRC yard, since the locomotive was beginning to deteriorate, and the RMOP felt it was no longer presentable for display.
-By the end of the 2010s, 1187 had been facing an uncertain future after spending several years being exposed to the outdoor elements, and the SRC made a decision to put the locomotive up for sale.
+In the early 2000s, No. 1187 was moved back to the SRC yard, since the locomotive was beginning to deteriorate, and the RMOP felt it was no longer presentable for display.
+By the end of the 2010s, No. 1187 had been facing an uncertain future after spending several years being exposed to the outdoor elements, and the SRC made a decision to put the locomotive up for sale.

 On July 15, 2020, the Age of Steam Roundhouse (AOSR) made an offer with the SRC and purchased No. 1187 at an undisclosed cost.
-The locomotive was subsequently moved onto a flatbed to be hauled by truck, and on August 3, the locomotive arrived at the AOSR's location in Sugarcreek, Ohio, where it went under cosmetic restoration.
+The locomotive was subsequently moved onto a flatbed to be hauled by truck, and on August 3, the locomotive arrived at the AOSR's location in Sugarcreek, Ohio, where it is now on display and has been cosmetically restored.